deepwavedigital/airstack-examples/conda/environments/README.md

 that these Python versions are EOL.
 As a result, users who require GPU accelerated computing via GNU Radio should use the `airstack-py39.yml` conda environment as a starting point.

-### Deprecation Warning
-The Deepwave team is constantly evaluating support for older Python versions as such software maintenance is extremely taxing on our small team.
-As a result, all conda environments that use Python versions that have been marked as EOL (status of various versions can be found [here](https://devguide.python.org/versions/)) should be considered deprecated and support can be dropped at any time.
-Please port your code to a newer version of Python ASAP.

 ## Provided Conda Environments
 We provide three baseline AIR-T conda environment files to help users get started: